 It Starts With Food: This New York Times Bestselling book is the template for a 30 day program called the Whole30.
 You can read more about what exactly a Whole30 is here.
 Chapter 21 of It Starts with Food specifically covers how to complete a successful Whole30 while also following the Autoimmune Protocol.

-The Paleo Approach: This is the best compilation of information on Autoimmune Paleo out there!
+The Paleo Approach: This is the best compilation of information and the science behind the Autoimmune Protocol out there!
 It covers everything from the science behind autoimmune diseases, to the logic behind the Autoimmune Protocol and then how to implement it within your own life and trouble shoot any problems as they arise.
 Take a peek at my review of The Paleo Approach here.
 Later this year, the companion The Paleo Approach Cookbook will be released, too!

-The Autoimmune Paleo Cookbook: This is the first Autoimmune Paleo cookbook ever to be printed!
-Not only is it packed full of recipes, but it’s also got extra resources like meal plans and shopping lists.
-You can also check out the earlier ebook version here
+The Autoimmune Paleo Cookbook: This is the first Autoimmune Protocol cookbook ever to be printed!
+Not only is it packed full of ridiculously easy and delicious recipes, but it’s also got extra resources like meal plans and shopping lists.
+You can also check out the earlier ebook version here.

 A Clean Plate: Christina’s site is a treasure trove of delicious recipes that prove that a restricted or adapted diet doesn’t have to mean being deprived of food that is both pleasurable and nutritious!

-Alternative Autoimmune: This site is run by a health coach, which means it has all kinds of juicy information on Autoimmune Paleo and living with Autoimmune challenges, in addition to some tasty recipes.
+Alternative Autoimmune: This site is run by a health coach, which means it has all kinds of juicy information on the Autoimmune Protocol and living with Autoimmune challenges, in addition to some tasty recipes.
 I especially like Angie’s adaptations of traditional holiday menus like Christmas and Thanksgiving.

 AIP Lifestyle: Jessica is a Clinical Nutritionist and her site is GORGEOUS.
 Most importantly for me – since I’m somewhat food obsessed – is that her recipes are a) awesome and b) beautiful.
 If you thought you couldn’t have BBQ Chicken or an AIP Gravy, Jessica will show you how you CAN, while still being AIP compliant.

-Chowstalker: This Paleo recipe sharing site has its own Autoimmune Paleo category – it’s a great place to go to get inspired about what you CAN eat!
+Chowstalker: This Paleo recipe sharing site has its own Autoimmune Protocol category – it’s a great place to go to get inspired about what you CAN eat!